mmm/charm-node/README.markdown

 # Using this formula

-- edit `config.yaml` to add your app repository
+- edit `config.yaml` to add info about your app

 - deploy some basic services

     $ ensemble deploy --repository ~/formulas node-app myapp
     $ ensemble deploy --repository ~/formulas mongodb
     $ ensemble deploy --repository ~/formulas haproxy

 - relate them

     $ ensemble add-relation mongodb myapp
     $ ensemble add-relation myapp haproxy

 - scale up your app

     $ for i in {1..10}; do
     $   ensemble add-unit myapp
     $ done

 - open it up to the outside world

     $ ensemble expose haproxy

 ## What the formula does